mprat/practicepython/_posts/2014-04-02-09-guessing-game-one.md

 	a = random.randint(2, 6)
 {% endhighlight %}

-Once you run this program, the variable `a` will have a random integer that the computer made for you, between 2 and 6 (including 2, not including 6).
+Once you run this program, the variable `a` will have a random integer that the computer made for you, between 2 and 6 (including 2 and 6).
+The specific documentation for this method is [here](https://docs.python.org/3.3/library/random.html#random.randint).

 There are many ways you can generate random numbers - integers, decimals, and much more.
 The [Python documentation](https://docs.python.org/3.3/library/random.html) has much more detailed information about what is possible from the `random` module.